haakon8855/maze-generator/README.md

 # Maze Generator
 A maze generator written in Java, generating mazes of custom size.
-Maze type and seed settings can be set in the GUI, while the maze size has to be set in the config file.
+Maze type, seed and other settings can be set in the GUI
 The maze size will automatically scale to fit the screen size.

 There are currently only two maze generation algorithms implemented, both of which are randomized versions of graph algorithms, specifically Depth First Search and Prim's algorithm.